 It's hypnotic, and we found the mental state it put us in certainly does help with trying to stay calmer in this modern world.
-Combine this with one of the Fitness+ workouts, which now include a guided walk or meditation work to help you achieve a sense of calm during the day, and the Watch 7 is one of the best wellbeing devices we’ve used.
+Combine this with one of the Fitness Plus workouts, which includes a guided walk or meditation to help you achieve a sense of calm during the day, and the Watch 7 is still one of the best wellbeing devices we’ve used.

-The overhauled Mindfulness app really is one of the reasons to buy an Apple Watch – not necessarily the Watch 7, because these features are on every Apple Watch on sale thanks to the new WatchOS 8 software update.
+The overhauled Mindfulness app really is one of the reasons to buy an Apple Watch – not necessarily the Watch 7, because these features are on every Apple Watch running WatchOS 8 or newer, but still.

 We've yet to try a fitness watch that matches the pleasant vibration that tickles your wrist to tell you to breathe in and out calmly.

-One final thing in the health department: sleep tracking appeared last year on the Apple Watch 6, and we had high hopes that Apple was going to do something cool with it this year.
+One final thing in the health department: sleep tracking appeared on the Apple Watch 6, and we had high hopes that Apple was going to do something cool with it a year later.

-Basically, though, what you see every morning is still just a note that tells you the weather, and the battery life you have left, but nothing about the quality of your sleep – whether you had dreams or light sleep, or whether you recovered well enough through great deep sleep.
+At the time of testing, running WatchOS 8, every morning was still just a note that told you the weather, and the battery life you have left, but nothing about the quality of your sleep; whether you had dreams or light sleep, or whether you recovered well enough through great deep sleep.